Joseph Rambaux

 Joseph Rambaux (1820–1878) was a gardener and rose breeder from Lyon, France.
-He is considered the patriarch of the legenday Meilland family, award-winning rose breeders for six generations.
+He is considered the patriarch of the legendary Meilland family, award-winning rose breeders for six generations.
 The rose variety he is best remembered for is the Polyantha, 'Perle d'Or', introduced in France in 1883.
 'Perle d'Or' was granted several awards, including the Lyon Gold Medal in 1883, and the Royal Horticultural Society's Award of Garden Merit in 1993.

 Biography

 Philippe Jean-Baptiste François ("Joseph") Rambaux was born in Dracy-le-fort, France, on March 18, 1820.

 He was a gardener at Parc de la Tête d'Or.
 In France, in the 1830s and 1840s, rose breeders begun to practice the hybridization of roses and this quickly became the preferred method of developing new rose varieties.
 The cities where rose breeding was most practiced at the time was Angers, Paris, Lyon, and Orléans.

 Rambaux became interested in rose breeding in 1850 and started breeding new roses at home, from crosses of roses from the gardens where he worked.
 The rose varieties that Rambaux developed during his career were mostly Hybrid Perpetuals, and all his new rose cultivars were introduced after his death on July 30, 1878.
 Rambaux left his rose breeding business to his wife Claudine (née Grappelou), daughter Marie and son-in-law, Francis Dubreuil (1842–1916).